 The success came after changes were made to the program, giving incentives and funds for different divisions of the college.
 Donors had a chance to donate to the division that has impacted them the most.
 “We expanded the [incentive] designations so that an alum from business could give to the business division,” explained Cris Smith, director of annual giving.
 “If we’re going to encourage [alumni] to make a difference on campus, we want to let them have the opportunity to do it where they spent their time and for what they care about.”
 Some incentive designations included the divisions of business, education, nursing and Campus Ministry.
 Gifts are also going to regional scholarships like the Chicago Alumni Scholarship, the New Orleans Chapter Scholarship and scholarships for the Mobile and St. Louis Alumni Chapters.

-Hourly Incentive Challenge Activities throughout the day will also encourage Give Day participation.
-For example, from 5 p.m. to 6 p.m., the most liked post with #shcgiveday and the division’s hashtag will receive a $250 incentive fund for that division.
-This encourages outreach from divisions to alumni and friends since the divisions will collect those incentives.
-According to Caitlin Jones, Assistant Director of Annual Giving, philanthropy interns from the Office of Development have spoken with each department on how to prepare for these hourly activities
+Hourly Incentive Challenge Activities throughout the day encouraged Give Day participation.
+For example, from 5 p.m. to 6 p.m., the most liked post with #shcgiveday and the division’s hashtag received a $250 incentive fund for that division.
+This encouraged outreach from divisions to alumni and friends since the divisions stand to collect those incentives.
+According to Caitlin Jones, assistant director of annual giving, philanthropy interns from the Office of Development have spoken with each department on how to prepare for these hourly activities.

 The philanthropy interns who work with Phonathon enjoy being a part of Give Day because of how it impacts students like them who receive scholarships.
 They also appreciate the changes that help directly fund each division.
 “This is more personal because it’s not just for our overall goal,” said Lauryn Herman, one of the philanthropy interns.
 “It’s going specifically for your division or department… Give Day is more personal than just our average everyday calling.”
 Jones says they also like they are working for the bigger picture of Spring Hill and the future.